DebtCare Review

 Is DebtCare a lender or a debt counsellor?

 For this page, it should be treated primarily as a debt counsellor / debt review provider, not as a normal lender.
-The relevant product here is DebtCare’s debt review / debt counselling service, supported by the NCR debt counsellor registration check above.
+The relevant product here is DebtCare’s debt review / debt counselling service, supported by the registration and process checks above.

 Will DebtCare give me a new loan?